open-life-science/open-life-science.github.io/_posts/2022-12-20-ECB-grant-announcement.md

 ---
 layout: post
-title: Announcing a new project: Open science cloud infrastructure and training for communities in Latin America and Africa
+title: "Announcing a new project: Open science cloud infrastructure and training for communities in Latin America and Africa"
 authors:
 - bebatut
 - yochannah